 The building belongs to OSU, who ultimately decides what happens to it.
 The station is considered an iconic campus building and is listed on the National Registry of Historic Buildings.
 The university would explore opportunities to renovate and repurpose the building.

 The Half-Cent Transportation Sales Tax generates enough funding to maintain Stillwater’s streets at their current level.
 Any additional projects or improvements are not funded, which is why the City has identified transportation improvements as a critical need.
+As sale tax collection continues to decline, so does the amount generated by this tax.

 The utility fee generates approximately $300,000 per year.
 This is used for projects that need immediate maintenance or repair.